SylvainGa/BatteryMonitor/README.md

 # BatteryMonitor

-A widget that displays statistics about a Garmin's device battery as well as projecting the time until depleted and the solar intensity if the device supports that feature.
+BatteryMonitor is a widget/app that displays statistics about a Garmin's device battery as well as projecting the time until depleted and the solar intensity if the device supports that feature.
 It subscribes to the Complication Publisher permission, which allows it to be launched directly from the compatible watch face (like Crystal-Tesla https://apps.garmin.com/apps/cfdfdbe4-a465-459d-af25-c7844b146620).
 Simply enter "BatteryMonitor" in the "Battery Complication Long Name" setup field of Crystal-Tesla and make a Battery field/indicator on screen.
 Pressing that field/indicator will launch the widget, if your device supports Complication.

 It uses a linear least squares fit method to average all the recorded downtrends to find the most accurate projection until depleted.